 That means caring for your own inner child.

 If connecting with your children is no problem for you and you thrive on warm and open connection, consider whether you have the ability to make conscious choices about energetically separating from your child and allowing your child and yourself to have space to yourselves.

 If either you and/or your child become anxious or uncomfortable when you leave your child alone or when you leave them at school or child care, it may be that you have become energetically enmeshed with each other.
 It would benefit you to learn how to gently separate energetically, and to establish individual energy fields so that you and your child can get on with your day feeling whole.

 To sum up, no matter how you connect with other people, it is worth developing awareness about your own natural or ‘default’ position.
 There is no right or wrong way that people connect – but we all tend to favour one way of connecting and so that becomes our automatic way.

 When you’re raising children – especially if you have more than one child – it makes it easier to parent them, and it makes your children feel validated and emotionally nourished, when you can adjust the way that you connect with them.

-Read my book Enlightenment Through Motherhood for a down to earth and humourous look at how parents can grow and develop and become better at connecting with their children by actually dealing with the day-to-day challenges of parenting.
-(It also gives you a crash course on Eastern spirituality, explaining chakras, chanting, meditation and so on, and shows you how to get the benefits of such practices through daily family life.)
+Read my book Enlightenment Through Motherhood for a down to earth and humourous look at how parents can grow and develop and become better at connecting with their children by simply dealing with the day-to-day challenges of parenting.
+It also gives you a crash course on Eastern spirituality, explaining chakras, chanting and meditation, and shows you how to gain the benefits of such practices through everyday family life.